The Traveler's Guide To Nuclear Weapons

 Experimental Breeder Reactor I (EBR-I), near Arco, Idaho

-Entrance to the EBR-I facility at the Idaho National Engineering and Environmental
+Entrance to the EBR-I facility at the Idaho National Engineering and Environmental Laboratory.

 The old EBR-I control room.